Khanal-kshitij/project/README.md

-# project
+# File Transfer Protocol (FTP) Client and Server Networking Project

-File Transfer Protocol (FTP) Client and Server Networking Project Overview
+Project Overview

     Objective: Create a client-server application where the client can upload files to the server, download files from the server, and list available files in the server’s directory.